SettingDust/obsidian-web-clipper/README.md

 ## Build

 Run `yarn build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The built artifacts will be stored in the `dist/` directory.